Twin Peaks: Fire Walk with Me: The Last Seven Days of Laura Palmer

 In the Red Room, Bob and Leland meet MIKE and the Arm, who demand "garmonbozia" (translated in subtitles as "pain and sorrow") from Bob.
-In response, Bob draws blood from Leland (who is unaware of his surroundings (Note: In Episode 16 of the TV series, Leland only appears to regain consciousness of his own actions after he is mortally injured and Bob leaves his body.)) and spatters it on the floor.
+In response, Bob draws blood from Leland (who is unaware of his surroundings (Note: In Episode 16 of the TV series, Leland only appears to regain consciousness of his own actions after he is mortally injured and Bob leaves his body.)) and spatters it on the floor, with the Arm consuming it in the form of creamed corn.
 Laura's body floats down the river, where it will be found in the morning.
 Cooper comforts Laura's spirit in the Red Room.
 An angel appears before them and Laura cries tears of joy.

 Cast

 The following actors and characters appear only in deleted scenes, later released as Twin Peaks: The Missing Pieces: